10 Wood Sculptors to know

 Her message and determination to infiltrate this male-dominated and misogynistic world make Louise Nevelson an unmissable artist of the 20th century.

-3. Ossip Zadkine: the cubist wood sculptor you must know
+#3 Ossip Zadkine: The cubist wood sculptor you must know

 Considered one of the greatest cubist sculptors, Ossip Zadkine was an outstanding artist.
 Born in Russia in 1890, he spent his youth surrounded by nature, like Penone.
-In 1910 he arrived in Paris and began to socialise with famous sculptors including Brancusi, Picasso and Modigliani.
+In 1910 he arrived in Paris and began to socialize with famous sculptors including Brancusi, Picasso and Modigliani.
 Mostly working in wood and stone, his work was shaped by primitivist influences and his relationships with avant-garde artists.
 His polished wood carvings pushed his expressivity to the extreme.
 They borrow themes from Antiquity, whilst also presenting an intersection between man and nature.
 This is why wood was Zadkine’s favourite medium.
 He preferred to carve directly in order to have a true connection with his work.
 However, this didn’t prevent him from creating gigantic works such as Prometheus in the 1930s.

-4. Sophie Taeuber-Arp: the Dadaist sculptor
+#4 Sophie Taeuber-Arp: The Dadaist Sculptor

 A painter, artist, dancer and sculptor, Sophie Taeuber had many a string to her bow.
 Originally from Switzerland, she received intense artistic training under Wilhelm von Debschitz at his school in Munich.

 From sculpture to architecture and weaving, Taeuber was a master of many mediums.
 In 1915, she co-created Dada with Jean Arp.
 She flourished within this movement, producing many wooden sculptures, such as Dada Head.
 The influence of her training in decorative art can be seen in her work.
-Indeed, she often painted abstract and stylised motifs on her artworks.
+Indeed, she often painted abstract and stylized motifs on her artworks.

 African art was another major source of inspiration for the Dada movement.
-Indeed, these artists sought a return to an art completely uninfluenced by Western society.
+These artists sought a return to an art completely uninfluenced by Western society.
 This is why the shapes of the faces and busts carved by Taeuber are reminiscent of African masks.
 After sculpting, she would also add geometric patterns.

-5. Eva Jospin: the one who reinvents the forest
+#5 Eva Jospin: The one who reinvents the forest

 Born in the 70s, Eva Jospin is a French sculptor.
 She started her career working with cardboard.
 Then, by making a forest out of cardboard, she fell in love with wood and its many possibilities as a medium.
 So she began carving woods, in wood!
 Simultaneously a place of freedom, anarchy and fear, the forest is a recurring theme for the artist.
 Jospin likes to play with people’s perceptions.
 Her high and low reliefs transport the spectator deep into the heart of a forest.
 She draws and traces each branch with meticulous attention to detail to make her work more lifelike and immersive.

-6. Paul Gauguin: the founder of Primitivism
+#6 Paul Gauguin: The founder of Primitivism

 Did you know that the founder the Pont Aven School was also a wood sculptor?
 While renowned for his painting, Paul Gauguin also made sculptures.
 Before he left the Marquesas Islands, Ernest Chaplet taught him how to carve.
 Gauguin’s passion for primitivism is clearly visible in his wooden artworks.
 This movement rejects Western academic training and advocates self-expression.
 Primitivist artists took great interest in tribal and aborignal art , and we can see that influence in Gauguin’s work.
 He created the majority of his work in Tahiti.
 For instance, in Oviri, his figurative carvings are heavily inspired by Tahitian mythology.